Trials and Triumph

 "Anything you want to," he said.

 He was right.
 And she did.
 The path begun that fateful day instilled in Smoak the belief that "Just because you have a label attached to you, or a disability no one can see, doesn’t mean you have to be that label or live in its shadow."
 That philosophy, and her love of music, has guided her since.
-Last September that path led her to the stage at Nissan Stadium in Nashville to accept - with her co-writers Kim Ehm and Doc McCready - a Josie Music Award for Country/Gospel Song of the Year for Hello Hallelujah, recorded by artist Deby Kelley.
+Last September 2018 that path led her to the stage at the Celebrity Theatre in Dollywood to accept, for the second year in a row, the award for "Gospel Christian Song of the Year" along with Artist Deby Kelley.

 A natural-born entertainer, Smoak started performing at talent shows while still in elementary school in Lenapah, Oklahoma.
 "I was always the first to sign up," she laughs.
 But she'd always wanted mainly to write.
 She'd started with poems, "probably as soon as I could figure out how to write sentences," but didn't really start structuring the rhymes into song lyrics until much later.
 Once bitten by the songwriting bug, Smoak never looked back.
 "I absolutely love songs," she says – "the words, the melody, the feelings, the stories in those songs, the stories behind the songs…oh what heaven that is!"